Measures#

 The 6th WFD Implementation Report notes that the Member States’ reporting on costs and financing of the PoMs appears overall patchy and that a consultant’s study estimate is an underestimation for the total costs, as there are significant data gaps and it excludes operational and infrastructure maintenance costs.
 The corresponding investment overview table shows indeed large gaps ([2]) .

-The Commission’s evaluation of the 3ʳᵈ River Basin Management Plans ([3]), as part of the 7ᵗʰ WFD Implementation Report, notes that the “third PoMs presented in the (…) RBMPs show that Member States continue to have different approaches to their design and reporting” and that “the costs and the financing of the planned measures are often missing.”
-Hence, the Commission recommends that “in order to effectively implement the PoMs, long‑term investment plans should be developed and the source of financing for each measure clearly identified.”
-Good planning is also necessary for the acquisition of support from EU Funds, the EIB, and other promotional banks.
+The Commission’s evaluation of the 3rd River Basin Management Plans ([3]), as part of the 7th WFD Implementation Report, notes that the “third PoMs presented in the (…) RBMPs show that Member States continue to have different approaches to their design and reporting” and that “the costs and the financing of the planned measures are often missing.”
+Hence, the Commission recommends that “in order to effectively implement the PoMs to develop long‑term investment plans and clearly identifying the source of financing for each measure.”
+A good planning is also necessary for the acquisition of support from EU Funds, the EIB and other promotional banks.

 The proposal here is to agree on a clear conceptual basis for the PoM costs.

-It is natural to consider the PoM as a budget of government outlays – however, there can be costs on other economic agents without government payment involved (e.g. banning an activity).
+It is natural to consider the PoM as a budget of government outlays – however, there can be costs on other economic agents without government payment involved (cf. banning an activity).

-The budget orientation would imply focusing on foreseen spending amounts.
+The budget orientation would imply to look at foreseen spending amounts.
 This has three consequences:

 • ‘Welfare costs’ should not be included in the reporting.
 However, they can be taken up as “negative benefits” in the CEA (cost‑effectiveness analysis).

-• The reporting concerns investment spending (purchases / commitments) and not capital costs (depreciation).
+• The reporting is on investment spending (purchases / commitments) and not on capital costs (depreciation).

-• To link with financial support from EU Funds, EIB, and other promotional banks, it is necessary to distinguish OPEX and CAPEX when reporting investment costs.
+• To make the link with financial support from EU Funds, EIB and other promotional banks, one needs to distinguish OPEX and CAPEX when reporting investment cost.

 Out of the 146 RBD reported by EU Member States, 24 do not have data on investments, 54 do not have data on operational costs and 64 do not have data on EU funds.